Toronto Expansion Protocol for Court Hearings During COVID-19 Pandemic

 - For motions to a judge, the same procedures as set out in Section C should be followed.

 - For motions to a master, motion requests are made by completing a Construction Lien Motion Request Form and submitting it as an attachment to an email sent to Toronto.Masters.ConstructionLienMatters@ontario.ca.
 The moving party must consult or attempt to consult with all affected responding parties before submitting the request form.
 Requested dates for any oral hearing that are mutually available for all affected parties must be clearly indicated.
-For all long motions, a telephone case conference with a construction lien master will be required in order to determine the length of time required, set a timetable for any remaining steps before the hearing of the motion, and fix a return date for the motion.
+Short motions will be scheduled by the court, but a telephone case conference with the construction lien master hearing the motion may be required to set a timetable.
+All long motions require a telephone case conference with a construction lien master in order to determine the length of time required, set a timetable for any remaining steps before the hearing of the motion, and fix a return date for the motion.

 - Motions in actions subject to a reference: All urgent and non-urgent motions in construction lien actions that have been referred to a construction lien master for determination shall be brought and filed in accordance with the following:

 - Parties wishing to bring a short motion should complete a Construction Lien Motion Request Form and submit it as an attachment to an email sent to the reference master’s Assistant Trial Coordinator or to Toronto.Masters.ConstructionLienMatters@ontario.ca.
-The reference master will issue directions for the disposition of the motion or convene a case conference for that purpose.
+Generally, short motions will be scheduled by the court, but the reference master may issue directions for the disposition of the motion or convene a case conference for that purpose.

 - Parties wishing to bring a long motion should complete a Construction Lien Motion Request Form and submit it as an attachment to an email to the reference master’s Assistant Trial Coordinator or Toronto.Masters.ConstructionLienMatters@ontario.ca.
 The reference master will issue directions for the disposition of the motion or convene a case conference for that purpose.

 - Settlement conferences: Settlement conferences before a construction lien master are being scheduled and heard in all actions that have been referred to a construction lien master, subject to the court’s availability.
-Priority will be given to settlement conferences that were cancelled between March 16, 2020 and July 3, 2020.
-It is expected that parties and counsel will attend settlement conferences remotely, unless the court otherwise directs.
+It is expected that settlement conferences will be conducted remotely, unless the court otherwise directs.
 Parties attending are expected to participate with the full intention and authority to settle the case.
-Provided all parties consent to proceeding with a settlement conference, a request to schedule a settlement conference may be made by emailing a request to the reference master’s Assistant Trial Coordinator with requested available dates or timeframes.
+Provided all parties consent to proceeding with a settlement conference, a request to schedule a settlement conference may be made by emailing a request to the reference master’s Assistant Trial Coordinator with requested available timeframes.
+Requesting specific dates is discouraged.
 Directions for the settlement conference will be issued once approved by the reference master and scheduled by the court.

 H.4 Conduct of Teleconference or Videoconference Hearings